mslonik/Hotstrings/README.md

 ### AccentsDiacritics.csv

 This library contains collection of accents (diacritic) letters, small and capital, e.g. *ä, Ä, ø, Ø, ř, Ř*.
-If somebody plans to use just some accents without permanent switching to other keyboard layout, then it could be handy to quickly enter diacritics with trick available in triggerstrins of this library.
+If somebody plans to use just some accents without permanent switching to other keyboard layout, then it could be handy to quickly enter diacritics with trick available in triggerstrings of this library.
 In order to enter small or capital accent letter just enter latin leter and add <^> (caret) immediately after.
 One will get menu with choice of some available accents related to base latin letter.

 **Triggerstrings** are defined with additional options: